ShizukaDonaghue/happy-beans/README.md

 * [Heroku](https://id.heroku.com/login) was used to deploy the application.
 * [Google Fonts](https://fonts.google.com/) was used for the Nunito font.
 * [Font Awesome](https://fontawesome.com/) was used for all the icons.
-* [Wix](https://www.wix.com/) was used to design the two versions of the logo.
+* [Wix](https://www.wix.com/) was used to design the 2 versions of the logo.
 * [RealFaviconGenerator](https://realfavicongenerator.net/) was used to generate the favicon from the logo.

 ## Other Online Tools used
 * [Balsamiq](https://balsamiq.com/) was used to generate wireframes for the application.
 * [Figma](https://www.figma.com/) was used to generate the database schema.
-* [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) were used extensively while adjusting the objects in the website for different screen sizes.
+* [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) were used extensively while adjusting the objects in the site for different screen sizes.
 * [Wave Web Accessibility Evaluation Tools](https://wave.webaim.org/) were used to test accessiblity.
 * [Coolors](https://coolors.co) was used to generate the colour palette.
 * [ScreenToGif](https://www.screentogif.com/) was used to create the GIF image in the Bug section.